-2.1 A patient is identified as a CTP when any of the following physiologic and/or anatomic factors are present.
-These patients should be transported code 3
+2.1 A patient is identified as at high risk for serious injury when any of the following injury patterns or mental status/vitals signs listed below are present.
+These patients should be transported to a designated Trauma Center rapidly.